-This homemade trail mix recipe is a great sweet and salty snack idea.
+This homemade sweet and salty trail mix recipe is a great sweet and salty snack idea.
 Trail mix is a great recipe to enjoy for snack time or to take along on hikes.

 Even enjoy this simple snack around the campfire.
 You will want to have the ingredients on hand all summer long to enjoy this snack mix.